cmadland/teaching/pages/02.edci335-202105/01.home/01.welcome/item.md

 The syllabus includes information about how to contact me and when you can expect responses.
 Generally, if you don't receive a response within 24 hours, you should feel free to send a follow-up email, or you can send me a [DM (Direct Message) on Twitter](https://twitter.com/colinmadland)

-#### CourseSpaces
+#### BrightSpace

 !!
-You will not find any course updates in CourseSpaces.
+You will not find any course updates in BrightSpace.
 Make sure you check the [course site](https://edtechuvic.ca/edci335)!

 [plugin:content-inject](_week-1)